What can you see in 2 days in Budapest? Is it even possible to visit such a big city in such a limited time?

 Budapest is full of these eateries, serving up everything from hearty stews to delicate pastries.
 While the menu can vary from place to place, there are some dishes that are synonymous with Hungarian cuisine.

-This should conclude the first day of your two-day trip to Budapest.
-Head to your hotel in Budapest, take a warm bath, rest plenty and get ready to explore more of Budapest on your second day visiting this lovely city.
+A nice is the perfect way to end the first day of your two-day trip to Budapest.
+Head to your hotel or apartment in Budapest and rest properly so that you can tackle your second day visiting this lovely city.

 Two Days in Budapest – Day 2